Foreign Farm Workers

 - the contribution related to labour standards.

-Moreover, the total of such remuneration must also be included in your total payroll used to calculate your health services contribution rate, your participation in workforce skills development and, if applicable, your contribution to the Workforce Skills Development and Recognition Fund (WSDRF).
+The total of such remuneration must also be included in your total payroll used to calculate your health services contribution rate, your participation in workforce skills development and, if applicable, your contribution to the Workforce Skills Development and Recognition Fund (WSDRF).